Sanremo Music Festival 1951

-The Sanremo Music Festival 1951 (Festival di Sanremo 1951), officially the 1st Italian Song Festival (1º Festival della canzone italiana), was the inaugural edition of the Sanremo Music Festival, held at the Sanremo Casino in Sanremo, Liguria, between 29 and 31 January 1951, and broadcast by Radiotelevisione italiana (RAI).
-The show was presented by Nunzio Filogamo.
+The Sanremo Music Festival 1951 (Festival di Sanremo 1951), officially the Italian Song Festival (1º Festival della canzone italiana), was the inaugural edition of the Sanremo Music Festival, held at the Sanremo Casino in Sanremo, Liguria, between 29 and 31 January 1951.
+It was organised by Radio Audizioni Italiane (RAI) in cooperation with the Sanremo Casino and broadcast on RAI's second radio station Rete Rossa.
+The shows were presented by actor Nunzio Filogamo.